jemin777/ojava7.0/README.md

 g) JAVA7.0 also follows attractive syntax.

-h) Since it had  100% oops concepts it is ranked as NO:1
+h) JAVA7.0 have  100% oops concepts.

-Top quality software according to wilmixsolomonresearch lab.

 i) JAVA7.0 is used with JDollar,CWEB section, JAVA, C#, and with all writ Programming languages.

+j) OakJava7(JAVA7.0)  provides high security for  Web / Remote-X application

+k) OakJava7(JAVA7.0) contains Optimized code.

+l) Due to  this  High security Remote -X Application , High security Webapplications ,Other Advantages, and  Other Concepts  So it is Ranked as World Rank A' Programming Language

 Note: OakJava7  has  more  advantages than i  given  above..